zhaotingchen/zhaotingchen.github.io/_pages/research.md

 <caption> Left: Simulation of dark matter distribution.
 Dense regions are in red.
 Right: Simulation of galaxy distributions.
 You can see galaxy clusters are at the positions where dark matter accumulates.
 Image Credit: <a href="http://icc.dur.ac.uk/Eagle/index.php">EAGLES collaboration</a> </caption>
 </table>

 However, when we try to look back into the state of the Universe billions of years ago, galaxies become extremely small because they are so far away from us.
 Eventually, if we look back far enough, it will reach the point where even the most powerful telescope we can possibly make falls short at detecting the existence of these far away galaxies.
 Also, what we care about is the distribution, so we really need the observation on a large number of them.
+Therefore, surveying the galaxies in the Universe far, far away to peek into the history of the Universe is a bit unrealistic.
 This is where the so called "Intensity Mapping" comes in.

 The Universe is filled with lots of different elements, the most abundant of which is hydrogen.
 Atoms, ions and moleculars have "emission lines", meaning that they will emit light every once in a while, in certain wavelengths.
 For neutral hydrogen atom, there exists an emission line at the rest wavelength of 21 cm.
-So instead of trying to find the tiny spots of galaxies, we can just look for this emission line which will tell us the distribution of hydrogen gas in the Universe, and use it to study the distribution of dark matter.
+So instead of trying to find the tiny spots of galaxies, we can just look for the intensity distribution of this emission line and map this intensity onto an **Intensity Map**, which will tell us the distribution of hydrogen gas in the Universe, and use it to study the distribution of dark matter.

 To make such an observation is extremely difficult.
-I'm working with Dr. Laura Wolz, my PhD supervisor, on the theoretical aspects of this topic, as members of the [SKA collaboration](https://en.wikipedia.org/wiki/Square_Kilometre_Array) and the [cosmology working group](https://astronomers.skatelescope.org/science-working-groups/cosmology/) within.
+I'm working with [Dr. Laura Wolz](https://www.research.manchester.ac.uk/portal/laura.wolz.html), my PhD supervisor, on the theoretical aspects of this topic, as members of the [SKA collaboration](https://en.wikipedia.org/wiki/Square_Kilometre_Array) and the [cosmology working group](https://astronomers.skatelescope.org/science-working-groups/cosmology/) within.

 <figure>
     <img src='/assets/images/SKA-at-night-4k1.jpeg' alt='SKA at night' />